 Each lecture topic will have an associated online discussion board on Quercus.
-The course instructor will post questions on each board to which students can respond.
+Your instructor will pose questions on each board to which students can respond.
 Students will make 10 contributions to these discussions which can occur at any time over the course of the term.
-Students can choose to participate at times that best fit their schedules; however, the open discussion boards close every two weeks on Sunday to be graded (i.e., July 19, and August 2, 16).
+Students can choose when to make their contributions, but they should consider that there are three sets of open discussion boards that close on February 7, March 14, and April 11 to be graded.
 Each credited post will be worth 0.5%, culminating in a total of 5% when all are completed.
 Criteria for getting credit for a post will be made available in a document posted on Quercus.